London plane: In New York City

 According to the New York City Department of Parks and Recreation the symbol of that organization is a cross between the leaf of the London plane and a maple leaf.
 It is prominently featured on signs and buildings in public parks across the city.
 The tree is on the NYC Parks Department's list of restricted use species for street tree planting, because it constitutes more than 10% of all street trees.

 In Australia

 In Australia, the London plane is used extensively as a street tree in major cities, particularly Sydney, Melbourne, Adelaide and Perth.
 The tree is commonly used because of its resilience to warm weather, its benefits as a shade tree, resistance to breakage and tolerance of urban pollution.

 In Johannesburg, South Africa

 In Johannesburg, South Africa many London planes line streets in older suburbs.
-In recent years the trees have been infested with the Polyphagous shot hole borer beetle.
-There is currently no way to save the trees and the city has resorted to cutting them down.
+In recent years the trees have been infested with the Polyphagous shot hole borer beetle (Euwallacea fornicatus).
+Some trees are reportedly developing resistance mechanisms but there are currently no effective measures against the borer beetle and it remains unclear how many trees will have to be cut down.

 In China

-The London plane is cultivated in Central, Northeastern and Southern China.
+The London plane is cultivated in central, northeastern and southern China.